What kind of student is A+ World Academy looking for?

 Is there a curfew?

 A reasonable curfew is enforced aboard the vessel to ensure students are well-rested and alert for all activities.
 Additionally, certain ports of call become higher risk environments after dark.
-The Shipboard Director will establish curfews on a port-by-port basis and students will need to check-in with a staff member upon return to the vessel from shore leave.
+The Dean of Students will establish curfews on a port-by-port basis and students will need to check-in with a staff member upon return to the vessel from shore leave.